makrai/notes/lin1909-sentc-embed-nneigh-overap.md

 * we consider variants trained on different data or using different hyperparams
 * we use cosine similarity

-# 3 apply it to 21 sentence embedders
+# 3 Apply it to 21 sentence embedders

 * [defering] implementation decisions in §4